tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 Menu contents can be defined using a list of item names and special characters to indicate where shortcuts and checkmarks should be placed.
-This is the most common type of menu and is known as a *contents menu*.
-LiveCode will automatically draw menus defined as *contents* menus using the native system look on each platform.
-When you choose an item from a contents menu, LiveCode will send a **menuPick** message along with the name of the item chosen.
+This is the most common type of menu and is known as a *contents menu*. xTalk will automatically draw menus defined as *contents* menus using the native system look on each platform.
+When you choose an item from a contents menu, xTalk will send a **menuPick** message along with the name of the item chosen.

 Alternatively, menus may be constructed from a *stack panel*, giving you